ravindran-dev/CancerRisk-LR/README.md

-# Cancer_Prediction - Logistic Regression
+# CancerRisk - Logistic Regression

 This project implements **Logistic Regression**, a fundamental algorithm in statistical learning, to perform binary classification on a real-world dataset.
 The workflow includes data preprocessing, model training, performance evaluation, and result visualization.